miyagi-sensei/georgia/class15/README.md

 1. How many ways are there is tile a 3x10 grid with only 1x3 tiles?
 2. Consider question A21, transform grid A to i and/or ii.
 Is it possible? <br>
     ![grids](https://github.com/miyagi-sensei/georgia/blob/main/class15/ex2.png)
-3. Start from A18 but draw a line connecting 1 and 3.
+3. Consider question A18.
 How many ways can you color each vertex?<br>
     ![pentagon](https://github.com/miyagi-sensei/georgia/blob/main/class15/ex3.png)